RadicallyOpen/RadicallyOpen/_events/2016-05-columbus-intensive.markdown

 - [Read an overview of our intensive course](/training/intensive.html)
 - [The schedule for the RO DBT intensive courses is available here.](/training/intensive/timetable.html)

+APA CE credits: 70 (for comppleting all 10 days)

 #### Travel information {{page.venue}}
 Blacklick, Ohio (exact venue TBC)